Jenny Robson began as a student of classical piano at the East Helsinki Music Institute. After Sibelius High School, she studied

 21st century Robson has performed twice as UMO Jazz Orchestra's soloist; first, in a concert that displayed her original compositions and later in the big band's 30th anniversary celebrations.

 Her latest band project was inspired by Brazilian music and lately she has been composing new material to the up coming album.
 Her Brazil Jazz Quartet got inspiration from the doctoral concert in 2011, where she performed brazil jazz repertoir with guitarist Nelson Faria, pianist Kari Ikonen, bassist Alfredo Paixao and drummer Rafael Barata.

 Her latest gigs have featured great musicians such as Jukkis Uotila, Severi Pyysalo, Timo Hirvonen and Jussi Lehtonen.

-Apart from active performing and composing, Robson teaches jazz voice at the Sibelius Academy, the Pop/Jazz Academy Ebeli and at the Karelia UAS.
+Apart from active performing and composing, Robson teaches jazz voice at the Sibelius Academy and the Pop/Jazz music school Ebeli.